Skip to content

 The temple and ice house

-Discover two of Hatchlands’ best kept secrets.
-A short distance off the beaten track on your left heading towards visitor reception, you’ll find a classical stone temple installed by Hatchlands' last private owner, Hal Goodhart-Rendel, in memory of his mother Rose Ellen Cooper.
+Discover two of Hatchlands Park's best-kept secrets.
+A short distance off the beaten track, on your left heading towards visitor reception, you’ll find a classical stone temple installed by Hatchlands Park' last private owner, Hal Goodhart-Rendel, in memory of his mother Rose Ellen Cooper.
 Look out for the inscription that reads, ‘Placed here as a memory of Rose Ellen Cooper who long lived at and loved Hatchlands’.

 The ice house is surrounded by box hedging and sits on the edge of the dell.
-It has a shaft with straight sides and is cut into chalk which allows the water to filter through it.
-The walls are extremely thick for the purposes of insulation but the concrete base you see today was put in during restoration work in 1983.
+It is cut into chalk which allows water to filter through it.
+The walls are extremely thick to provide insulation.
+The concrete base was put in during restoration work in 1983.

 Accessibility options

-Should you need some assistance to access the countryside trails, you could try using a Tramper or an MT Push vehicle.
+Should you need some assistance to access the countryside trails, there are a number of options available to help you get around:

 Tramper

 A Tramper is a single-seater, all-terrain, off-road Personal Mobility Vehicle (PMV).
 It operates in a very similar way to a normal PMV but features slightly chunkier wheels to cope with more testing terrain.
-If you’re comfortable with a normal PMV then you’ll find the Tramper just as user-friendly.
+If you’re comfortable with a normal PMV, you should find the Tramper just as simple and intuitive to use.

 MT Push

-MT Push is a buddy wheelchair, with the ability to push over a wide variety of terrain.
-An adjustable push handle, located behind the user, provides the steering and braking for use by the rider’s buddy.
-Developed and evolved following discussions with the National Trust, Hatchlands is one of a growing number of sites that provide these all-terrain wheelchairs for visitor use.
+MT Push is a buddy wheelchair, with the ability to navigate a wide variety of terrain.
+An adjustable push handle, located behind the user, controls the steering and braking and is operated by the rider’s buddy.
+Hatchlands Park is one of a growing number of National Trust sites that provide these all-terrain wheelchairs for visitors's use.

 Availability for both vehicles is limited and so booking is essential.
-To book a morning (10.30am) or afternoon (1.30pm) session, or for more information about accessibility at Hatchlands, you can email us or call 01483 222482
+To book a morning (10.30am) or afternoon (1.30pm) session, or for more information about accessibility at Hatchlands Park, please email us or call 01483 222482

 Visitors at Hatchlands Park, Surrey